Dual Doctor of Optometry (OD) and PhD program

 Tuition and fees for the first two years of the OD professional program can be found here:

-Tuition for the first year of the BU graduate program is covered through GRASP Credits of the Division of Graduate Medical Sciences.
+Tuition for the first year of the BU graduate program is covered through GRASP Credits of the Graduate Medical Sciences.
 The New England College of Optometry will provide a first year stipend in exchange for laboratory assistant teaching.
 Following completion of the Ph.D. qualifying examination, continuing student fees are covered by the BU department in which the student is enrolled, while ongoing stipend support is provided by the student’s mentor.

 Upon completion of the dissertation, annual tuition for the remaining year of the professional program at NECO will be the same as that which the student would have paid if he/she continued with the class in which they began the professional program.